 1, 10 Griffin Industrial Point, 403-988-4214, halfhitchbrewing.ca

-220 1 St. W., 403-932-2455, mackaysicecream.com
+220 1 St. W., Cochrane, 403-932-2455, mackaysicecream.com

 222 1 St. W., Cochrane, 403-981-8898, horsecreek.ca

 This family-owned restaurant specializes in seafood.
 It’s located in a home built in 1909 by twin brothers.
 The venue remained a private home until it became a restaurant in the 1980s.
-Stop by here for Boston clam chowder, breaded oysters, crab cakes and fish and chips.
+Stop by for Boston clam chowder, breaded oysters, crab cakes and fish and chips.
 There’s also a covered patio, so you can enjoy your meal while watching passers-by.

 416 1 St. W., 403-851-0393, schoonersonfirst.com

-What to do
+What to Do

 263156 Range Rd.
-53, 587-890-9653, banfftours.com
+53, Cochrane, 587-890-9653, yamnuskawolfdogsanctuary.com

 Cochrane has more than 50 kilometres of paved and red shale pathway.
 For the most scenic walk, stick to the north side of the Bow River.
 This river pathway is similar to Calgary’s extensive pathway network and is ideal for walking, running or cycling.
 The full length of this path is about 17 kilometres.